-- 18. These Guidelines state that a "compounded product should be prepared only in circumstances when an appropriate commercial product is unavailable or unsuitable". - 19.
-The growth in recent years in the number and type of compounded products provided by pharmacists to Australian consumers3 has occurred in response to an identified need for medicines to be customised to meet the unique health care requirements of individual consumers.
+- These guidelines state that a 'compounded product should be prepared only in circumstances when an appropriate commercial product is unavailable or unsuitable'. - 9.
+The growth in recent years in the number and type of compounded products provided by pharmacists to Australian consumers2 has occurred in response to a need for customised medicines to meet the unique health care requirements of individual consumers.
 Circumstances giving rise to the need for customised medicines include discontinuation or lack of availability of a suitable commercial product, consumer allergies to components of available products (e.g. preservatives, flavouring or colouring agents) or tailoring of product form or strength to facilitate accurate dosing (e.g. in children or those with swallowing difficulty).
 Compounded products are also in demand in veterinary medicine because of the diversity of the animals and ailments for which treatment is required.
 These factors have been a driver for the range of compounded products being expanded to include complex compounded products, the change facilitated by the availability of relevant training programs and by technological advances.